-We see Year 9 as a transition or foundation year which will prepare students for their examination courses in Years 10 and 11 whilst also retaining a good coverage of foundation subjects.
+We see year 9 as a transition or foundation year which will prepare students for their examination courses in years 10 and 11 whilst also retaining a good coverage of foundation subjects.

-All students in Year 9 will now continue with the core subjects (English, Maths, Science) which, together with core PE, all run until the end of Year 11.
-Subjects which are also retained in the transition year include Geography, History, Computer Science and either French or Spanish.
+All students in year 9 will continue with the core subjects (English, maths, science) which, together with core PE, all run until the end of year 11.
+Subjects which are also retained in the transition year include geography, history, computer science and either French or Spanish.

-Students will also get the choice of a Year 9 Arts subject to take over the year.
-This could be a subject that students want to take in Year 10/11 or simply one they want to keep taking in Year 9.
+Students choose a year 9 arts subject to take over the year.
+This is a one year course to develop knowledge from years 7 and 8.
+This is not a GCSE subject and ends at the end of year 9.
+This could be a subject that students want to take in year 10/11 or simply one they want to keep taking in year 9.

-They will also take two optional subjects over Year 9 and 10, leading to GCSEs in each subject taken in the summer of Year 10.
-One of these will be either Citizenship or RE and the other may be a subject from Technology or from other subject areas.
+They will also take two optional subjects over year 9 and 10, leading to GCSE/BTECs in each subject taken in the summer of year 10.
+One of these will be either citizenship or RE and the other will be an option choice.

-Students then take three options over Years 10 and 11.
-For the vast majority of students, one of these three will be a modern foreign language.
+Students start three further option subjects over years 10 and 11.
+For the vast majority of students, one of these three will be a modern foreign language and another will be either geography or history or both.